Tony Whittaker

-Anthony Michael "Tony" Whittaker (4 May 1932 - 1 April 2016) was a British solicitor and politician, best known as the co-founder and first leader of PEOPLE, forerunner of the Green Party.
+Anthony Michael "Tony" Whittaker (4 May 1932 - 1 April 2016) was a British solicitor and politician, best known as a co-founder and first Chairman of PEOPLE, later renamed the Green Party.

 Born in Coventry, Whittaker was educated at Warwick School and the University of Birmingham.
-He completed National Service with the Royal Air Force, then worked as a solicitor in Kenilworth, where he joined the Conservative Party and was elected to the local council.
+He completed National Service with the Royal Air Force, then worked as a solicitor in Coventry.
+He joined the Conservative Party and was elected to the local council in Kenilworth.

 In 1971, Whittaker married his second wife, Lesley Hill.
-The two founded their own solicitors' practice back in Coventry.
-The following year, Lesley accessed a write up in Playboy of "a candid conversation with the outspoken population biologist" Dr. Paul Ehrlich.
-Inspired by the content of this interview, Tony, Lesley, and their friends Michael Benfield and Freda Sanders, organised a meeting which founded PEOPLE.
-Whittaker served as the party's chair, and was election agent for Lesley's candidacies in the February and October 1974 UK general elections.
+The two founded their own solicitors' practice in Coventry.
+Lesley bought the August 1970 issue of Playboy of "a candid conversation with the outspoken population biologist" Dr. Paul Ehrlich.
+Inspired by the content of this interview, Tony and Lesley decided to give four years to establishing a new political party based on environmental principles.
+An informal group formed at the Napton Bridge Inn which grew and moved its meeting place.
+On 13 November 1972, together with Michael Benfield and Freda Sanders, they formed PEOPLE a new political party to field 600 candidates at the next general election, anticipated to be 4 years away.
+In February 1972 they organised the first public meeting in Coventry.
+Whittaker served as the party's Chair, and was election agent for Lesley's candidacies in the February and October 1974 UK general elections.

 Within the party, Whittaker championed the idea of a basic income and zero growth, and was a vocal opponent of socialism.

-Concerned that people did not associate the party name with its ideals, Whittaker championed the party's renaming as the Ecology Party in 1975.
-However, by this point, the couple felt that the party was unlikely to achieve its ideals.
-They moved to Exmoor to pursue self-sufficiency and reduced their involvement.
+When Lesley, the first National Secretary, found that the media did not associate the party name with its ideals, a move was proposed to change the name in 1975 to the Ecology Party.
+However, by this point, the 4 years they had promised to the party were running out.
+They moved to Exmoor to pursue self-sufficiency farming and reduced their involvement.

 At the 1979 general election, Whittaker stood for the Ecology Party in North Devon, a seat held by former leader of the Liberal Party Jeremy Thorpe.
 He took fourth place with 1.2% of the vote, and gained much publicity for the party.
-The couple then decided to withdraw from the party, although Tony continued to attend many party conferences, and to support local party candidates.
+Tony continued to attend party conferences, and to support local party candidates.
+His wife was involved in the Liberal Democrats as a Devon County councillor and as an election agent in 1994 European and 1997 general elections.

-In later years, Whittaker became manager of the post office in Hennock, and spent his spare time sailing his yacht and developing computer programmes.
+In later years, Whittaker spent his spare time sailing his yacht and developing computer programmes.
+He was for a time, manager of the sub post office in Hennock.